-London's best Irish pubs
+London's best Irish bars and pubs

 Guinness, whiskey and dancing – get a hit of craic at one of the most authentic Irish pubs in London